microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 ![Developer Portal](/en-us/images/faq-overview/developer_portal_july.png)

-### Bot Directory (coming soon)
+### Bot Directory
 {:.no_toc}

 The Bot Directory is a public directory of all reviewed bots registered through the Developer Portal.
-Users will be able to discover, try, and add bots to their favorite conversation experiences from the Bot Directory.
-Initially the Bot Directory will feature bots demonstrated at [Microsoft Build 2016](http://build.microsoft.com/).
+Users can discover, try, and add bots to their favorite conversation experiences from the Bot Directory.

 ![Bot Directory (coming soon)](/en-us/images/faq-overview/bot_directory_july.png)